EulerianTechnologies/eanalytics-api-py/README.md

 - The file downloaded is gzipped
 - Explore your data using jupyter-notebook along with pandas and seaborn for plug'n'play data cleaning/visualisation
 - Samples jupyter notebooks featuring different use-cases will be uploaded in the near future
+- A docker image containing jupyter and our librairy is available [here](https://hub.docker.com/repository/docker/soloan/eanalytics-jupyter/general)

 ## Author